 As I always knew it would be, the book is a visual feast.
 The team she worked with to style and photograph the book have captured Uyen’s very personal and quirky style amazingly well.
 First and foremost, the images showcase the food itself, but they also create a very warm and rich tapestry that tells Uyen’s story beautifully.

 My Vietnamese Kitchen starts with an introduction to key ingredients.
 The recipe chapters are then divided into Breakfast, Soups, Snacks, Noodles, Lunch & Dinner and Sweets.
 Many of the recipes need only what you can find in a well-stocked UK supermarket, but of course there are some that require specialist ingredients.
 In this era of online shopping, these are no longer difficult to source.

-Here is Uyen’s recipe for Caramelised Sardines in Coconut Water (cá mòi kho).
-As we couldn’t get sardines, we switched to mackerel as a similarly oily fish; we also doubled the recipe (given in its original quantities, below).
+One of the first dishes we made was Uyen’s recipe for Caramelised Sardines in Coconut Water (cá mòi kho).
+As we couldn’t get sardines, we switched to mackerel as a similarly oily fish; we also doubled the recipe.
 It was beautifully simple, worked perfectly and we all really loved it!
 I’m already planning on making this one again and again.

 Other dishes we made from Uyen’s book during the weekend were:

 - Frozen Yoghurt (kem da-ua) – an outrageously simple recipe combining tangy natural yoghurt with condensed milk before churning in an ice cream machine.
 We had this with a clafoutis of whisky-soaked dates and the match was excellent.
 I loved the balance of tart and sweet and will definitely make this again.